dinkelburg/diversdesk/diversdesk/src/content/blog/en/dive-shop-marketing-grow-gear-sales.md

 <h2 id="use-tools-that-save-you-time" class="section-heading">7.
 Use Tools That Save You Time</h2>

 You don’t need to do everything manually.
-In my opinion, the key is using tools that give you clarity without adding more work. <a href="https://www.diversdesk.com" target="_blank">Diversdesk</a> is getting ready to launch its own POS and retail tools built for dive shops.
+In my opinion, the key is using tools that give you clarity without adding more work. <a href="https://www.diversdesk.com" target="_blank" style="color:#F86545">Diversdesk</a> is getting ready to launch its own POS and retail tools built for dive shops.
 You’ll be able to track sales, manage inventory, and see what’s working all in one place.
 That kind of support helps you stay focused on your customers and spend less time guessing what to promote.

-I believe, that kind of insight, especially when built right into <a href="https://www.diversdesk.com" target="_blank">Diversdesk</a>, Ihelps you focus your marketing, make smarter decisions, and save time.
+I believe, that kind of insight, especially when built right into <a href="https://www.diversdesk.com" target="_blank" style="color:#F86545">Diversdesk</a>, Ihelps you focus your marketing, make smarter decisions, and save time.

 <h2 id="the-takeaway" class="section-heading">8.
 The Takeaway</h2>